 Fernandina is a rocky island that offers spectacular panoramic views of the Pacific Ocean.
 The turquoise waters make it a beautiful place to photograph, and views of nearby Isabela Island are prominent as well.
-Most explorers become fascinated with the shape of this volcano, which really looks like a gigantic upside down saucer plate.
+Most explorers become fascinated with the shape of this volcano, which really looks like a giant upside-down saucer plate.
 Visitors can also enjoy taking pictures of the marine life when exploring the underwater world of the Pacific Ocean that presents itself while swimming or snorkeling.

 Mangrove trees can also be found on the island, and these are located just above the gravel beaches.
 Sea lions can be seen basking in the sun or taking a dip in the water, making for a picturesque setting that can feel like paradise.
 The island is young, and therefore few arrivals have made few successful establishments here.

 You are also likely to come across a number of different shallow pools on the island near the same areas where large Green Sea turtles and crabs can be found.
 Many of the animals wait for the high tide in the pools, and they are friendly to humans who want to get up close.
 Many of these creatures are looking to get back into the ocean, but they settle in the ponds during the day.
 It is quite common to find a patient striated heron waiting for fish to swim by, before making its long neck stretch and capturing the tasty morsel.